SvenskaSpel/locust-plugins/README.md

 pip install locust-plugins
 ```

+Then just `import locust_plugins` in your locustfile and use whatever parts you need.

 # Configuration

 locust-plugins adds some new command line arguments.
-To list them, run:
+To list them, use Locust's regular --help argument:

 ```
 locust -f any-locustfile-that-imports-locust_plugins.py --help